Video Streaming Server on an Enterprise Video Platform

-A video streaming server is one that helps deliver video to your audience.
-You can create your own streaming server, opt for third party streaming servers, or an online video streaming platform
+You can create your own video streaming server, opt for third party streaming servers, or look for an online video streaming platform.
+Find out more here.

 If your organization needs to stream video for your audience to watch as they do on YouTube, the chances are that you need a video streaming server.